 An emergency is defined as a situation which puts someone's health, life or property in danger.
-In an emergency situation, the council will undertake all emergency repairs, including the boarding up of broken or damaged windows and doors.
-The council will recharge the tenant for the call-out charge and the full cost of undertaking any work which the council deems to be the tenant's responsibility (Section 4.35 of the council's Tenancy Agreement).
+In an emergency situation, the council will undertake all relevant repairs.
+However, the council will recharge the tenant for any work which the council deems to be either the tenant's responsibility or a breach of the Tenancy / Leaseholder Agreement'.